Linear Receive Beamforming for CAPA Systems: Introduction

 \section{Introduction}

 Since Jack Winters published his seminal paper in 1984 on multiple-input and multiple-output (MIMO) antenna systems for significant capacity gains in radio networks \cite{winters1984optimum}, multiple-antenna technology has greatly enhanced the reliability and spectral efficiency of modern cellular communication systems \cite{tse2005fundamentals,heath2018foundations}.
 In recent years, various multiple-antenna technologies and array architectures, such as massive MIMO \cite{marzetta2010noncooperative}, holographic MIMO \cite{pizzo2020spatially}, and gigantic MIMO \cite{bjornson2024enabling}, have emerged to improve network performance.
 Observing this 40-year evolution, multiple-antenna technology continues to progress toward \emph{larger} aperture sizes, \emph{denser} antenna configurations, \emph{higher} operational frequencies, and \emph{more flexible} aperture shapes.
-The ultimate goal of these architectures is to create a (approximately) continuous electromagnetic (EM) aperture, known as a \emph{continuous aperture array (CAPA)} \cite{ouyang2024primer,liu2025near}.
+The ultimate goal of these architectures is to create a (approximately) continuous electromagnetic (EM) aperture, known as a \emph{continuous-aperture array (CAPA)} \cite{ouyang2024primer,liu2025near,liu2024capa}.

-CAPA represents a significant shift from traditional spatially discrete arrays (SPDAs) by acting as \emph{a single electrically large antenna with a continuous current distribution}, which is made of a virtually infinite number of radiating elements coupled with electronic circuits and a limited number of radio-frequency (RF) chains.
+CAPA represents a significant shift from traditional spatially-discrete arrays (SPDAs) by acting as \emph{a single electrically large antenna with a continuous current distribution}, which is made of a virtually infinite number of radiating elements coupled with electronic circuits and a limited number of radio-frequency (RF) chains.
 CAPA serves as an ideal transmission aperture for RF signals, which provides continuous control over amplitude and phase for the current at each point where RF signals are modulated.
 Fully analog RF beamforming is supported across the entire communication bandwidth, enabling precise alignment of the radiation pattern to meet system requirements \cite{hu2018beyond,dardari2020communicating,gong2023holographic}.
 Compared to conventional SPDAs, CAPA can leverage spatial resources more effectively and flexibly to result in higher performance gains.
 Additionally, CAPA requires only as many RF ports as spatially multiplexed signals, making it an efficient and scalable solution \cite{bjornson2019massive}.
+While achieving a continuous aperture has long been a goal in antenna design, recent breakthroughs in materials science and array fabrication have made CAPA a practical reality.
+Notably, some CAPA prototypes have already reached the stage of commercialization \cite{liu2024capa}.